This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 If you properly care for your perennial flowers, they’ll return to provide beautiful flowers season after season.
 But the key to ensuring your perennials reappear each year is to make sure you give them the proper growing environment.

-If you have a sunny spot in your yard that needs a little color, consider planting one of these six pretty perennial flowers that love full sun.
+If you have a sunny spot in your yard that needs a little color, consider planting one of these full sun perennials for beautiful flowers.

 Black-eyed Susans is a reliable perennial that is known for its vibrant flowers with black centers.